npatel111/Hangman/README.md

 - Have messages be better so user always knows what's going on
 - Use composition instead of Inheritance!
 - AI for computer guesses?
 Any strategy for hangman?
+- Only do move if it's a valid guess
 - Refactor